 This flavorful pulled pork is made with a little grill seasoning, bell peppers, onions, and barbecue sauce.
 The slow cooker makes preparation a snap!
 Serve it with soft rolls and coleslaw.

 You'll enjoy the spicy chipotle flavor in this pulled pork barbecue.
 It's a very simple recipe cooked in the slow cooker.

 This pulled pork makes a great weekend meal with beans, potato salad or fries, and slaw.

-Warm the reserved sauce and pass at the table for people to spoon over their pork.
-I serve barbecue sauce as well for anyone who would prefer the alternative.
+Warm the reserved sauce and pass it at the table for people to spoon over their pork.
+Serve barbecue sauce as well for people who might prefer the alternative.

 Use your favorite pizza crust recipe to make a deep dish or thin crust pizza with a tasty topping of leftover pulled pork and barbecue sauce.
 Feel free to use purchased or leftover pulled pork for this pizza topping.

 The flavorful homemade sauce for this crock pot pulled pork is made with vinegar, ketchup, crushed red pepper, and barbecue sauce.Continue to 13 of 14 below.